 How Calvium helped

 Our technological grasp was essential to the experience of the user.
 We took a staged approach to working with Anagram and the technology.
-Firstly we worked with them to get to a point where we all understood what it felt like triggering audio based on iBeacons in a contained space.
-Then we built a system and installed the beacons so that they could quickly and easily tweak the experience without needing to ask us for every change, this gave them the control they needed and sped up the development process.
-Finally we added monitoring so that Anagram could track each user and learn from the journeys that people took.
+First, we worked with them to get to a point where we all understood what it felt to trigger audio based on iBeacons within a contained space.
+Then, Calvium built a system and installed the beacons so that they could quickly and easily tweak the experience without needing to ask us for every change – this gave them the control they needed and sped up the development process.
+Finally, we added monitoring so that Anagram could track each user and learn from the journeys that people took.